Dynamic Probabilistic Noise Injection for Membership Inference Defense: Abstract

 \section{Abstract}

-Membership Inference Attacks (MIAs) pose a significant risk to the privacy of training datasets by exploiting subtle differences in model outputs to determine whether a particular data sample was used during training.
-These attacks can compromise sensitive information, especially in domains such as healthcare and finance, where data privacy is paramount.
+Membership Inference Attacks (MIAs) expose privacy risks by determining whether a specific sample was part of a model’s training set.
+These threats are especially serious in sensitive domains such as healthcare and finance.
 Traditional mitigation techniques, such as static differential privacy, rely on injecting a fixed amount of noise during training or inference.
-However, this approach often leads to a detrimental trade-off: the noise may be insufficient to counter sophisticated attacks or, when increased, may substantially degrade model performance.
-In this paper, we present DynaNoise, an adaptive approach that dynamically modulates noise injection based on query sensitivity.
-Our approach performs sensitivity analysis using measures such as Shannon entropy to evaluate the risk associated with each query and adjusts the noise variance accordingly.
-A probabilistic smoothing step is then applied to re-normalize the perturbed outputs, ensuring that the model maintains high accuracy while effectively obfuscating membership signals.
-We further propose an empirical metric, the \emph{Membership Inference Defense Privacy–Utility Trade-off (MIDPUT)}, which quantifies the balance between reducing attack success rates and preserving the target model's accuracy.
-Our extensive evaluation on several benchmark datasets demonstrates that DynaNoise not only significantly reduces MIA success rates but also achieves up to a four-fold improvement in the MIDPUT metric compared to the state-of-the-art.
-Moreover, DynaNoise maintains competitive model accuracy while imposing only marginal inference overhead, highlighting its potential as an effective and efficient privacy defense against MIAs.
+However, this often leads to a detrimental trade-off: the noise may be insufficient to counter sophisticated attacks or, when increased, can substantially degrade model accuracy.
+To address this limitation, we propose DynaNoise, an adaptive inference-time defense that modulates injected noise based on per-query sensitivity.
+DynaNoise estimates risk using measures such as Shannon entropy and scales the noise variance accordingly, followed by a smoothing step that re-normalizes the perturbed outputs to preserve predictive utility.
+We further introduce MIDPUT (Membership Inference Defense Privacy-Utility Trade-off), a scalar metric that captures both privacy gains and accuracy retention.
+Our evaluation on several benchmark datasets demonstrates that DynaNoise substantially lowers attack success rates while maintaining competitive accuracy, achieving strong overall MIDPUT scores compared to state-of-the-art defenses.